-- very good radio characteristics also with LTE (and 5G)
+- very good radio characteristics with LTE (and 5G)

-But: «bad only with GSM» or «only 3G is bad» ist dangerous in case of emergency!
+But: “bad only with GSM” or “only 3G is bad” ist dangerous in case of emergency!
 3G and GSM aka 2G will be switched off in some European countries by 2021/2022 at the latest!
-GSM will be switched off in Germany rather later, 3G aka UMTS is neglected in favour of LTE and 5G.
+GSM will be switched off in Germany rather later, but UMTS in favour of LTE and 5G already now!

 - excellent acoustics for music playback and telephony